-At this stage we have not fully completed our planning and risk assessment work.
-We have not identified any risks of significant weaknesses in arrangements to date.
-We will report any identified risks to the Audit and Governance Committee on completion of our planning and risk identification work.
+At the time of drafting this document we have yet to complete our planning and risk assessment work.
+We will report the results of our planning and risk assessment work to the next Committee meeting.

 6. Fees for audit and other services